OData/v3ProtocolDocument/OData.markdown

 A PATCH or MERGE indicates a differential update.
 The service MUST replace exactly those property values that are specified in the request body.
 Missing properties, including dynamic properties, MUST NOT be altered.

-The semantics of PATCH are defined in <ref>[[RFC 5789]][]</ref>.
+The semantics of PATCH are defined in [RFC 5789](http://tools.ietf.org/html/rfc5789).
 The service MUST be compliant with that definition.

 The HTTP MERGE verb is defined by this document.
 The remainder of this section defines the semantics for the MERGE verb.
 All the semantics for HTTP PUT apply to HTTP MERGE.
 The only difference is client intent.

 Because PATCH is a standard verb and MERGE is not, a client SHOULD prefer PATCH.

 The semantics of a MERGE request on a data service entity is to merge the content in the request payload with the entity's current state.
-The merging is done by comparing each component of the request body to the entity as it exists on the server.
+The merging is done by comparing each component of the request body to the entity as it exists in the service.

 If a component in the request body is not defined on the entity that is to be updated the request MAY be considered malformed.

 If a component in the request body does match a component on the entity that is to be updated, the value of the component in the request body MUST replace the matching component of the entity to be updated and the matching process continues with the children of the component from the request body.

-### 8.3.2.
+### 10.3.2.
 Create an Entity ###

 To create an entity in a collection, send a POST request to that collection's URL.
 The POST body MUST contain a single valid entity representation.

 To create an *open entity* (an instance of an open type), additional property values beyond those specified in the metadata MAY be sent in the request body.
 The service MUST treat these as dynamic properties and add them to the created instance.

 If the entity being created is not an open entity, additional property values beyond those specified in the metadata SHOULD NOT be sent in the request body.
-The server SHOULD ignore any such values supplied.
+The service SHOULD ignore any such values supplied.

 Upon successful completion, the response MUST contain a [`Location` header](#locationheader) that contains the edit URL of the created entity.

-Upon successful completion the server MUST respond with either [`201 Created`](#201created), or ['204 No Content'](#204nocontent) if the request included a [`Prefer` header](#preferheader) with a value of "return-no-content'.
+Upon successful completion the service MUST respond with either [`201 Created`](#201created), or ['204 No Content'](#204nocontent) if the request included a [`Prefer` header](#preferheader) with a value of "return-no-content'.

-#### 8.3.2.1.
+#### 10.3.2.1.
 Link to Related Entities When Creating Entity ####

 A service SHOULD support linking new entities to existing entities upon creation.

 A request to create an entity MAY specify that the entity should be linked to existing entities.
-To bind the new entity to existing entities, include the required <ref>binding information</ref> in the appropriate navigation property in the request body.
+To bind the new entity to existing entities, include the required relationship link in the appropriate navigation property in the request body.

 The representation for binding information is format specific.